 - Remember your personal reasons for wanting to learn Japanese.
 It may be an anime you saw that made you think learning Japanese would be cool.
 It could be a Japanese person you met.
 It could be a desire to read a novel or a newspaper in Japanese.
-Make a list of these reasons and review them often.
+Be specific.
+Make a list of these reasons and remember them often.
 This will help you get through the dark plateaus when progress seems painfully slow.
 These are your motivations.

 Use your motivations (your personal reasons for learning Japanese) to guide you to your goal (visualizing your future self).

-- Consistency -- Study every day, even if for only a few minutes.
+- Consistency — Study every day, even if for only a few minutes.
 Don't forget to review!
-We recommend using the Anki flashcard software (see below) for daily review.
+I highly recommend using the Anki flashcard software (see below) for daily review.

-- Humility -- Embrace mistakes and learn from them.
-Mistake-making is memory-making if you review your mistakes.
+- Humility — Embrace mistakes and learn from them.
+Mistake-making is memory-making if you correct and review your mistakes.
 "Adults can't learn foreign languages" is simply not true.
 Adults just have to be child-like in learning.
 Be inquisitive, try things out, and make corrections as needed.

 - Focus — Remove all distractions and concentrate on what you are learning. i.e. have discipline.

 I'm not going to sugar coat it.
 For a native English speaker, Japanese is hard, harder than learning Spanish, for example.
 And the sad reality is that most beginners of Japanese forever remain beginners of Japanese.
 Kanji is an obvious hurdle, but so is the very different grammar, sentence structure, honorifics, etc.

 But if you can maintain motivation, create a consistent daily study habit, and embrace learning from your mistakes as you head toward your goal, you will achieve fluency.
-Along with that, you will have the satisfaction of achieving a difficult goal.
+Along with that, you will have the satisfaction of achieving a difficult goal that pays huge dividends.
 Now THAT is something to be truly proud of.